The expectation value of the number of loops and the left-passage probability in the double-dimer model: Grassmannian representation of the dimer model

 \section{Grassmannian representation of the dimer model}

 For any dimer model on a finite graph, there is an adjacency matrix which has indices representing vertices of the graph, and entries equal the fugacities of bonds and zero otherwise.
-The partition function of the dimer model is then the hafnian of the adjacency matrix.
+The partition function of the dimer model is then the hafnian of the adjacency matrix, which in the particular case of a bipartite graph is the square root of the permanent.
 However, even the permanent of a $(0,1)$-matrix, which appears to be a less computationally complicated object than the hafnian, is not tractable in general \cite{valiant}.
 A theorem due to Kasteleyn \cite{kasteleyn} guarantees that for any planar graph, there is an associated signed adjacency matrix, a Kasteleyn matrix, which the partition function of the dimer model is the Pfaffian (the square root of the determinant) of this matrix.
 The partition function of the double-dimer model is then the determinant of the relevant Kasteleyn matrix.
 Here we study the uniform double-dimer model (based on two uniform dimer model) on finite sublattices of the square grid, by a priori non-combinatorial approach through Grassmannian representation of the dimer model.

-For pedagogical reasons, we first compute the partition function of the uniform dimer model (equiprobable dimer covers) when the square lattice is embedded on the cylinder, i.e. the boundary conditions are periodic and free along the horizontal and vertical directions respectively.
+For pedagogical reasons, we first compute the partition function of the uniform dimer model (equiprobable dimer covers) when the square lattice is embedded on the cylinder, i.e. the boundary conditions are periodic and free along the horizontal and vertical directions respectively \footnote{We should clarify that by the free boundary conditions we mean that, at the current situation, all vertical bonds just below the bottom side and just above the top side of the rectangle are removed, so that on these sides, it is diconnected from the surroundings.
+It corresponds to a situation where dimers are not allowed to protrude accross the boundary.} .
 For a lattice of size $M\times N$, $M$ and/or $N$ even, it can be written as

-with the periodic/free boundary conditions: $\eta_{M+1n}=\eta_{1n}$, $\eta_{mN+1}=0$, where $\eta_{mn}$ are commuting nilpotent variables attached to every site, satisfying $\eta_{mn}^2=0$, to prevent double occupancy of a site by two dimers, and $\int\dd\eta_{mn}\eta_{mn}=1$ and $\int\dd\eta_{mn}=0$, to ensure that each site is met by a dimer.
+with the periodic/free boundary conditions: $\eta_{M+1,n}=\eta_{1,n}$, $\eta_{m,N+1}=0$, where $\eta_{m,n}$ are commuting nilpotent variables attached to every site, satisfying $\eta_{m,n}^2=0$, to prevent double occupancy of a site by two dimers, and $\int\dd\eta_{m,n}\eta_{m,n}=1$ and $\int\dd\eta_{m,n}=0$, to ensure that each site is met by a dimer.
 The zero index of the partition function indicates the non-existence of defects (monomers) in the system, i.e. we deal with the pure close-packed dimer problem.